What is this contest about?

 3. Submit only one game.
 Your name could appear on one entry but teams were welcome.
 You retain all rights to your work and ancillary material related to submissions, like play aids or commentary.
 These will by default be published under the name it was submitted under in the yearly free Golden Cobra Anthology (if one is created) and linked from this Website for the world to enjoy.

-4. The deadline for submission is 3 October 2022 at 11:59PM EDT.
+4. The deadline for submission is 13 October 2023 at 11:59PM EDT.
 To submit: fill out the Golden Cobra Entry Submission Form and email your game to submissions@goldencobra.org.

-What Is Happening This Year?
+What is Happening This Year?

-Can I spread the word?
+Can I spread the Word?

 Please do!
 Find us on Twitter at https://twitter.com/goldencobra17 and Facebook at https://www.facebook.com/Golden-Cobra-Challenge-241492113182306/.

-Who Are the Judges?
+Who are the Judges?

 Who else did stuff?

-I have more questions!
+I have more Questions!

 Check out the FAQ! or email cobracommander@goldencobra.org.